hemanthpadala03/ASR-Super-Resolution-and-Audio-Processing-Repository/README.md

-# ASR Super-Resolution and Audio Processing Repository
+# Bandwidth Extension from 2kHz to 16kHz for ASR using Efficient Channel Attention Enhanced U-Net

 ![Model Architecture](Images/Model%20Arch.png)